 Given that the site is enclosed on all sides by built form, it is not considered that the impact upon the landscape, and Open Countryside would be significant in this instance.
 Furthermore, such a proposal would adhere with the emerging Local Plan Policy PG5.

-As such, on balance, it is considered that the development would be sustainable and should therefore be approved.
+As such, on balance, it is considered that the development constitutes sustainable as per paragraph 14 of the NPPF and should therefore be approved.

 APPROVE subject to the following conditions